intermine/intermine-list-widgets/README.md

 - [InterMine JavaScript API Loader](http://radekstepan.github.com/intermine-api-loader/intermine.api.js)

-The following will be fetched automatically:
+The following will be fetched automatically if it does not exist already:

 - Google Visualization API
 - jQuery